-The Contractor and his personnel shall be aware of and shall follow all Federal, State and Local safety laws and regulations.
+The Contractor and its personnel, including but not limited to any subcontractor hired by Contractor for the project, shall be aware of and shall follow all Federal, State and Local safety laws and regulations in the performance of their work.
 Specific attention is directed to Article C1.09 Safety and Health Provisions of these specifications.